 - Appendix 7 – Conversion Unit Bases 1943

 - Appendix 9 – Prisoners of War 1943 (organized by squadron)

 - Appendix 10 – Internees 1943 (for those interned in the Republic of Ireland, Portugal, Sweden, and Switzerland)

-, may be able to help.
-Click on Databases and MACR, and you get their search page.
-You can search by date, A/C serial number, group, squadron, and A/C type.
-The websites for individual bomb groups may have information from or actual reproduction of the MACR’s.
+5. Bomb group websites may have information from or actual reproduction of the MACR’s.
 Go to the list of Bomb Group links and then click on the Bomb Group of your airman.

-.
-Scrolling down the page the user comes to links to “Serial Number Listings by Fiscal Yaer: 1922-Present.”
+6. For an explanation of USAAF serial numbers, see Joe Baugher’s USAAS, USAAC, USAAF, USAF Aircraft Serial Numbers, 1908 to Present, which is at http://www.joebaugher.com/usaf_serials/usafserials.html.
+Scrolling down the page the user comes to links to “Serial Number Listings by Fiscal Year: 1922-Present.”
 There are several 1942 links.
 Picking the one that contains the serial number 42-30795 for Applewhite’s “The Wild Hare,” takes you to the entries for each plane made during that period.
 For “The Wild Hare,” Joe Baugher has the following entry:

 30795 (385th BG, 548th BS, 'The Wild Hare') shot down by Hptm Emil-Rudolf Schnoor in Fw 190A-6 of JG 1/1 Stab between Eethen and Waspik, Netherlands Nov 11, 1943.
 MACR 1161.
 1 KIA, 8 POW.